metaperl/freegold-focus/README.md

 All pages have to have it - it goes directly to the Karatbars sign-up form.

 Add a routing for the folder in `myapp.py` in the `Root` class.

+Edit tools/new-user-welcome.rst and add a link to the new page.